adaobin/BiostatisticsAnalysis/Penguin Analysis.md

 :::

-average body mass by year
+Average body mass by year.

+We can use the `summarize` function to find the average body mass by year.
+The average body mass was highest in year 2007 with a body mass of 5,078.

 ::: {.cell}